NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Units of Measurement
 ~~~~~~~~~~~~~~~~~~~~

 Time-related values should always in seconds.
-This include ``rate`` (if applicable), which should should be in Hz.
+This includes ``rate`` (if applicable), which should should be in Hz.

 Every TimeSeries instance has a ``unit`` as an attribute of the ``Dataset``, which is meant to indicate the unit of
 measurement for that data, using the appropriate type from the